-You must register the vSphere Replication Management Server with vCenter Single Sign-On on the on-premises site.
+You must configure the vSphere Replication Appliance to connect to a vCenter Server on the on-premises site.

-After you deploy the vSphere Replication appliance, you use the Virtual Appliance Management Interface (VAMI) to register the endpoint and the certificate of the vSphere Replication Management Server with the vCenter Lookup Service, and to register the vSphere Replication solution user with the vCenter Single Sign-On administration server.
+After you deploy the vSphere Replication appliance, you use the virtual appliance management interface (VRMS Appliance Management Interface) to connect the vSphere Replication Management Server with the vCenter Server on the on-premises site.

-If you do not register vSphere Replication with vCenter Single Sign-On on the target site, vSphere Replication cannot operate as expected.
+If you do not connect vSphere Replication with the vCenter Server on the target site, vSphere Replication cannot operate as expected.
 In addition, storage DRS does not detect the replicated data that vSphere Replication stores on the target site and might destroy it.

 - Verify that the vSphere Replication appliance is powered on.

 - Verify that you have administrator privileges to configure the vSphere Replication appliance.

 - Verify that the vSphere Replication management server is synchronized with the time of the Single Sign-On server.